mitric-lab/programming_theochem/src/psets/pset_03.md

 $$

 **(b) Implement the linear damping scheme in the `HartreeFock` class.
-Perform a HF calculation for the stretched water molecule using linear damping with \\(\alpha = 0.5\\).
+Perform an HF calculation for the stretched water molecule using linear damping with \\(\alpha = 0.5\\).
 Plot the SCF energy as a function of the iteration number.**